Glossary of Terms

 SI The International System of Units.
 The modern form of the metric system.

 Stainless Stainless Steel.
-Sometimes abbreviated as "SS".
+Sometimes abbreviated as "SS."
 An alloy that resists rusting and corrosion.
-Not to be confused with "Steel".
+Not to be confused with plain "Steel."

 SS Stainless Steel.